SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 **<a name="nested-structure-example"></a>Example with nested structure**

-The following images show an example of a nested structure for a device type, reporting the current position of a GPS device.
-The device type is named "Position" and contains values for longitude and latitude.
+The following images show an example of a nested structure for a device protocol, reporting the current position of a GPS device.
+The device protocol is named "Position" and contains values for longitude and latitude.

 The message ID should be the same for all the values.
 Enter the rest of the parameters according to the instructions above.
 Enter "c8y_Position" in the **Managed object fragment** field and create a new value for each: longitude and latitude.